Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 Parents and carers, young people aged 16 to 25, and schools or other educational settings can all request an EHC needs assessment.
 The parent or carer request carries the most weight and triggers a statutory 6-week decision window.
 You do not need the school's agreement to make the request.

-How long does the LA have to decide whether to assess?
+How long does the local authority have to decide whether to assess?

-The LA must notify you of its decision within 6 weeks of receiving your request.
+The local authority must notify you of its decision within 6 weeks of receiving your request.
 This is a statutory deadline under the SEN and Disability Regulations 2014.
-If the LA does not respond within 6 weeks, you can contact them to chase the decision in writing.
+If the local authority does not respond within 6 weeks, you can contact them to chase the decision in writing.
 Persistent delays may be grounds for a complaint.

-What happens if the LA agrees to assess?
+What happens if the local authority agrees to assess?

-If the LA agrees to carry out an EHC needs assessment, it will gather information from relevant professionals — educational psychologist, SALT, OT, medical practitioners, and others.
-The full process from request to final EHCP (if one is issued) must be completed within 20 weeks of the LA receiving your request.
+If the local authority agrees to carry out an EHC needs assessment, it will gather information from relevant professionals — educational psychologist, SALT, OT, medical practitioners, and others.
+The full process from request to final EHCP (if one is issued) must be completed within 20 weeks of the local authority receiving your request.

 Can I request an assessment even though my child already has SEN support at school?

-What if the LA says my child is too young or too old to request an EHCP?
+What if the local authority says my child is too young or too old to request an EHCP?

 EHCPs cover children and young people from birth to age 25.
 There is no minimum age — requests for very young children with complex needs are possible.
 For children under compulsory school age, the request can cover early years provision.
 For young people, the EHCP can continue up to age 25 if they are still in education or training.